Israr-11/Football-News/README.md

 npm install

+## Step 2: Create a database and collection in MongoDB

+Create the database and collection in MongoDB, and refer them to the .env file

-## Step 2: Start the backend server
+## Step 3: Start the backend server

 npm start or npm run dev